Alexandra Kim

-Alexandra Petrovna Kim (Russian: Александра Петровна Ким; born Kim Aerim; February 22, 1885 – September 16, 1918) was a Korean revolutionary political activist.
+Alexandra Petrovna Kim (Russian: Александра Петровна Ким; born Kim Aerim; February 22, 1885 – September 16, 1918) was a revolutionary political activist of Korean descent.
 Having joined the Bolsheviks in 1916, she is recognized as the first Korean communist.

 Early life

 Kim Aerim was born in Sinelnikovo, a Korean village in Siberia.
 At the time, the area was a hotbed of Korean nationalism.
 In 1869, her father, Kim Du Suh, had emigrated to Russia, adopting the name Piotr Kim and converting to Orthodox Christianity.
 He worked as a translator.
 Later he went to Manchuria to work as an interpreter on the railway.
 In 1895, Alexandra joined him in China.
 Soon after her arrival in China, Kim Du Suh died.
 Alexandra was adopted by Jozef Stankevich, a Russian friend of her father.
 She attended a girls school in Vladivostok, Siberia.
 After finishing her education, she began working as a teacher in a primary school.
 She married Stankevich's son.